vkpy/node_npm/README.md

 # node_npm
-learning cure for npm and node
+learning curve for npm and node